DIVER EMERGENCY HELPLINE: 24/7 0151 648 8000

 Hyperbaric Oxygen Treatment (HBOT) involves breathing pure oxygen at higher than atmospheric pressures in an enclosed chamber.
 This process causes oxygen to be absorbed by all body fluids and by all body cells and tissues, even those with blocked or reduced blood flow.
-This increased flow of oxygen stimulates and restores function to damaged cells and organs, including those of the liver and brain.
-Whilst in the chamber the patient breathes 100% oxygen delivered through a mask.
+This increased flow of oxygen may help to restore function to damaged cells and organs.
+Whilst in the chamber the patient breathes 100% oxygen delivered via a mask or an air hood.

 Several disease states have been shown to respond to either primary or adjunct HBO therapy including intravascular gas or bubble-mediated diseases, carbon monoxide poisoning, acute and chronic infections and ischaemic processes.
 The European Committee for Hyperbaric Medicine (EHCM) has advocated hyperbaric oxygen as first line treatment of the following :